 Because certain data objects from the minimum amount of data made available are not described in section 6.12 of DSMR 5.0.2 P1, this section was expanded.
-This expansion and a number of other nuances are described in the specification document (eMUCS - H), which can be downloaded from the website of grid operator Fluvius6.
+This expansion and a number of other nuances, referring to European standards like DMSR and DLMS, are described in the international specification document (eMUCS - H), which can be downloaded via the link below6.